starship/starship/docs/config/README.md

 If `pyenv_version_name` is set to `true`, it will display the pyenv version name.

-Otherwise, it will display the version number from `python --version` and show the current Python virtual environment if one is activated.

-The module will be shown if any of the following conditions are met:
+Otherwise, it will display the version number from `python --version` and the current Python virtual environment, according to `show_venv` The module will be shown if any of the following conditions are met:

 - The current directory contains a `.python-version` file